High school soccer: South wins opener against Carson - Salisbury Post

 Scoring goals were Jordi Cortez, Ozzy Pulido, Jeremy Beatley and Alex Rivas.

-Noah Steedley made three saves and had the clean sheet in goal.
+Noah Steedley made eight saves and had the clean sheet in goal.

 “I don’t think we played as well as we did in our scrimmage, but we did enough to control the ball,” South coach Russ Fisher said.
 “We missed some chances, didn’t take advantage of some scoring opportunities, but we were pretty solid defensively in the back.
 Carson only had a few chances.”